In this issue:

 Additional Funding Opportunities

 PQ 12 - What methods and approaches induce physicians and health systems to abandon ineffective interventions or discourage adoption of unproven interventions?

 Intent: Well-intentioned efforts to speed diffusion of research results into practice may result in the adoption of new treatments and approaches to care before their effectiveness has been documented.
 Multiple studies have documented the continued use of some medical treatments and approaches to cancer care known to be ineffective.
 This Provocative Question seeks hypothesis-driven studies that explicitly examine how physicians and/or health systems can be induced to diminish delivery of ineffective or unproven cancer care.
 Responsive applications may, for example, involve the study of natural experiments, such as changes in reimbursement or institutional policy, or the development and testing of interventions targeted at providers or delivery systems.
 Studies focused on patient factors or including interventions involving only patients are not responsive to this question.

-The HMORN-OAICs AGING Initiative has released a new request for 1 year pilot proposals.
+The HCSRN-OAICs AGING Initiative has released a new request for 1 year pilot proposals.
 Mandatory letters of intent are due by June 23.
 Invited applications will be due September 15.
 Download the Request for LOIs (PDF) .
-This program aims to bridge the HMO Research Network (HMORN) with the Claude D. Pepper Older Americans Independence Centers (OAICs) to create a national resource to nurture and advance an interdisciplinary research agenda focused on older adults with multiple chronic conditions (MCCs).
+This program aims to bridge the Health Care Systems Research Network (HCSRN) with the Claude D. Pepper Older Americans Independence Centers (OAICs) to create a national resource to nurture and advance an interdisciplinary research agenda focused on older adults with multiple chronic conditions (MCCs).
 These efforts will lay the foundation to address knowledge gaps that exist regarding the health and healthcare of these understudied patients.

 Health Scientist, Outcomes Research